-The pattern of planetary winds largely depends on: (i) latitudinal variation of atmospheric heating; (ii) emergence of pressure belts; (iii) the migration of belts following apparent path of the sun; (iv) the distribution of continents and oceans; (v) the rotation of earth.
-The pattern of the movement of the planetary winds is called the general circulation of the atmosphere.
+The pattern of planetary winds largely depends on

+- : (i) latitudinal variation of atmospheric heating; - (ii) emergence of pressure belts; - (iii)the migration of belts following apparent path of the sun: - (iv) the distribution continents and oceans: - (v) the rotation of earth.

+The pattern of movement of the planetary winds is called the general circulation of atmosphere.
 The general circulation of the atmosphere also sets in motion the ocean water circulation which influences the earth's climate.
-A schematic description of the general circulation is shown in Figure 9.6.
+A schematic description of the general circulation is shown in Figure 10.6.

-Table 9.2: Pattern of Wind Direction in Cyclones and Anticyclones

-Pressure System Pressure Condition Pattern of Wind Direction at the Centre Northern Hemisphere Southern Hemisphere Cyclone Low Anticlockwise Clockwise Anticyclone High Clockwise Anticlockwise

-Figure 9.
-6 : Simplified general circulation of the atmosphere

 The air at the Inter Tropical Convergence Zone (ITCZ) rises because of convection caused by high insolation and a low pressure is created.

 The winds from the tropics converge at this low pressure zone.

 The converged air rises along with the convective cell.

-It reaches the top of the troposphere up to an altitude of 14 km. and moves towards the poles.
-This causes accumulation of air at about 30° N and S. Part of the accumulated air sinks to the ground and forms a subtropical high.
-Another reason for sinking is the cooling of air when it reaches 30° N and S latitudes.
+It reaches the top of the troposphere up to an altitude of 14 km, and moves towards the poles.
+This causes accumulation of air at about 30 N and S.

+Part of the accumulated air sinks to the ground and forms a subtropical high.
+Another reason for sinking is the cooling of air when it reaches 30 N and S latitudes.

 Down below near the land surface the air flows towards the equator as the easterlies.

-The easterlies from either side of the equator converge in the Inter Tropical Convergence Zone (ITCZ).
+The easterlies from either side of the equator converge in the Inter Tropical Convergence Zone

 Such circulations from the surface upwards and vice-versa are called cells.

 Such a cell in the tropics is called Hadley Cell.

 In the middle latitudes the circulation is that of sinking cold air that comes from the poles and the rising warm air that blows from the subtropical high.
 At the surface these winds are called westerlies and the cell is known as the Ferrel cell.
 At polar latitudes the cold dense air subsides near the poles and blows towards middle latitudes as the polar easterlies.
 This cell is called the polar cell.
-These three cells set the pattern for the general circulation of the atmosphere.
-The transfer of heat energy from lower latitudes to higher latitudes maintains the general circulation.

-The general circulation of the atmosphere also affects the oceans.
-The large-scale winds of the atmosphere initiate large and slow moving currents of the ocean.
-Oceans in turn provide input of energy and water vapour into the air.
-These interactions take place rather slowly over a large part of the ocean.